 Rating: 2 out of 5

-That is a quick summary (well, quotation of a particularly bad angle) of Mr Cline’s ‘1177 B.C.’
+That is a quick summary of Mr Cline’s ‘1177 B.C.’
 Not glorious; rather interminable.
 Not academic enough to be a work of academic history or historical literature review (which, really, it was in the majority); not well-written enough to be a work of narrative history (also with too many useless mentions).
 It would be easy to go away with the notion that I disliked this book, and that would be correct.

 The early history of Mediterranean civilisations is an interesting story, a complex intertwined narration of power and trade, but this book made a farce out of it.
 Further, some crucial differences of opinion between various historical cliques could have been explained better to make the reader understand these options from the beginning (and why they existed).